DylanR-hash/data510-capstone/CHARTER.md

 - **Users / affected parties:**
 - Benefits:
   - Improve writing
   - More cohesive idea of the story
 - Risk:
   - Might not improve what the studio may want
   - May take a beat to analyse a longer script
   - The more obscure the idea, the model may not like it if there is nothing to compare to
+  - Might not correlate to profit even if the script is good
-- Who Might Use: Studio executives, screenwriters, writing professors/teachers
+- Who Might Use:
+  - Studio executives,
+  - Screenwriters,
+  - Writing professors/teachers
 - **Data sources (proposed):**
   - https://www.simplyscripts.com/movie-scripts.html#google_vignette(Where I am downloading the scripts)
 - **Constraints:**
   - The amount of time I can focus on this one project
   - How well the model will take to different scripts
   - How much data can my computer hold of movie scripts
 - **Ethics risks:**
-- Taking scripts from writers without their permission
+  - Taking scripts from writers without their permission for a project
-- Might not correlate to profit even if the script is good
+  - Putting a score on a script does not seem ethical for a creative project

 ## Success criteria by milestone